shotaro-n-nakamura/shotaro-n-nakamura.github.io/resources.md

 ### Getting experience in the research

-- At many universities and colleges, professors that teach classes often have a lab of graduate students doing research.
-These labs sometimes have opportunities for undergraduates to get involved with research, which is an excellent way to experience the process of research.
+- At many universities and colleges, professors that teach classes often have a research lab full of graduate students and other scientists.
+These labs sometimes have opportunities for undergraduates to get involved with research.
 If you find a certain professor or graduate student's research interesting and would like to get involved, you could consider emailing them to see if there are any research opportunities in their lab.

   - For **UC Davis undergrads** there is a [google doc](https://docs.google.com/spreadsheets/u/1/d/1sk-_PiYOKjV3f4sIWQuMLhef8JQiHRh8mgInhH_wAD4/edit?ouid=113616721582252285383&usp=sheets_home&ths=true) that has undergraduate research/field work opportunities to work with graduate students on a wide range of projects (wildlife, entomology, soil science, agriculture, etc)